Hill Street Blues

 Hill Street Blues is an American serial police procedural television series that aired on NBC in prime-time from January 15, 1981, to May 12, 1987, for 146 episodes.
 The show chronicles the lives of the Metropolitan Police Department staff of a single police station located on Hill Street in an unnamed large U.S. city.
 The "blues" are the police officers in their blue uniforms.
+It also describes the mood of weary resignation, melancholy, and quiet struggle mixed with a small, hopeful readiness the officers faced every shift.

 The show received critical acclaim, and its production innovations influenced many subsequent dramatic television series produced in the United States and Canada.
-In 1981, the series won eight Emmy Awards, a debut season record surpassed only by The West Wing, in 2000.
-The show won a total of 26 Emmy Awards (out of 98 Emmy Award nominations) during its run, including four consecutive wins for Outstanding Drama Series from 1981–1984.
+In 1981, the series won eight Emmy Awards, a debut season record surpassed only by The West Wing in 2000.
+The show won a total of 26 Emmy Awards (out of 98 Emmy Award nominations) during its run, including four consecutive wins for Outstanding Drama Series from 1981 to 1984.